 No matter what your creative field, there are always days when work is quiet.
-During those slower periods, it's an excellent opportunity to not only catch up on all of your admin; it's also a perfect chance to market your business.
+During those slower times, it's an excellent opportunity to not only catch up on all of your admin; it's also a good chance to market your business.

 Whether you're just starting out as a freelancer or you've been established for years, marketing plays an essential part for any business.
 It's how people find out about you, and hire you.